Arbitrary precision real balls#

-This is a binding to the Arb library for ball arithmetic.
+This is a binding to the arb module of FLINT.
 It may be useful to refer to its documentation for more details.

-Parts of the documentation for this module are copied or adapted from Arb’s own documentation, licenced under the GNU General Public License version 2, or later.
+Parts of the documentation for this module are copied or adapted from Arb’s (now FLINT’s) own documentation, licenced (at the time) under the GNU General Public License version 2, or later.

 Data Structure#